Graceful shutdown and zero downtime deployments in Kubernetes

 So who is creating the Pod in your Nodes?

-It's the kubelet's job to poll the control plane for updates.
+The kubelet's job is to poll the control plane for updates.

-You can imagine the kubelet relentlessly asking to the master node: "I look after the worker Node 1, is there any new Pod for me?".
+You can imagine the kubelet relentlessly asking the control plane: "I look after the worker Node 1; is there any new Pod for me?".

 When there is a Pod, the kubelet creates it.